vmleon/learning-library/analytics-library/sailgp/ml/ml.md

    ![pic1](images/save-df2.png)

-20. On the top right, click on the play button to start the Data Flow.
+20. On the top right, click on the **Play** button to start the Data Flow.

    ![pic1](images/run-df.png)